 The construction of this model is out of this world, the inner tent and the rain-fly are separate.
 The inner one is made of a mesh for better airflow and it is spacious enough for sleeping couples and their gears.

 Notably, the floor is long enough to accommodate tall campers with their sleeping bags.
 The rainfly drapes over the inner tent creating the front vestibule and the dual doors.
 Interestingly, the fly is completely seam sealed to improve water resistance even when it rain.

 The Salida has plenty of gear loops on the inner side where you can hang lighting.
-What set it apart from other tents is that it provides a gear loft that is important for drying out your gear.
-On a windy night, the Kelty backpacking tent provides a quiet ambiance, thanks to it is noiseless zipper pulls.
+What set it apart from other brands is that it provides a gear loft that is important for drying out your gear.
+On a windy night, the Kelty product provides a quiet ambiance, thanks to it is noiseless zipper pulls.